-Today, I’m sharing one of our family’s favorite traditions.
-Just like the gingerbread houses, this one is sponsored by Gramom!
+Today, I’m sharing one of our family’s favorite Christmas traditions.
+Just like decorating our Gingerbread houses, this one is sponsored by Gramom!
 She mixes, rolls, refrigerates, bakes, and supervises the entire cookie making process.
 She called to see if I have a rolling pin…. just one for play-dough was my response!

 1/2 cup shortening